mobify/workshop--adaptivejs-site/README.md

     We have the header layout set up.
 Let's add to menu and the cart buttons to fill in this layout.

-5. In your editor app, in the `app/components` folder, create a new `button` directory, then `_style.scss` SCSS file within i.
+5. In your editor app, in the `app/components` folder, create a new `button` directory, then `_style.scss` SCSS file within it.

 6. Add the following content to the file: